 (g) enhancing the higher education status of ACT; and

 (h) underpinning these objects of ACT through governance, procedural rules, policies, financial arrangements and planning, and quality assurance processes which are sufficient to ensure the academic integrity of ACT’s learning and teaching activities, and research.

 The ACT as a Consortium of affiliated colleges

-The Australian College of Theology exists as a partnership between the Anglican Church of Australia and a confessionally diverse, national network of Bible and theological colleges delivering the awards of the College on its behalf.
+The Australian College of Theology operates through a confessionally diverse, national network of Bible and theological colleges delivering the awards of the College on its behalf.